 But we may be overstating the benefits of MSMA 1 with regards to the hydrographs.
 Bearing in mind that tc and tcs might be hard to estimate ( because they are depending on a vague global “catchment”), the hydrographs generated can easily be subject to disputation.
 Furthermore, the authority might also want the maximum water level, which would render the Swinburne method ( and MSMA 2 table method) completely unusable.

-Use Swinburne Method MSMA 1 if:
+For Swinburne Method MSMA 1:

 For West Malaysia, use MSMA 2 table method.